ontop/ontop-website/community/organizations.md

 [Ontopic](https://ontopic.ai/) is the first spin-off of Free University of Bozen-Bolzano and has been co-founded by some members of the In2Data research group.
 Its mission is to help Ontop and the Virtual Knowledge Graph to become mainstream.
-Ontopic provides services and additional products.
+Ontopic provides a [no-code mapping editor, Ontopic Studio,](https://ontopic.ai/en/ontopic-studio/) and professional services.

 ## Birkbeck, University of London